spodula/zx_spectrum_Kempston_mouse_recreation/README.md

 (look at the terrible photos in the folder)

 No licence on this board, use it, manafacture it, sell it, fart in its general direction, have fun with it..
+If you do modify it, be sure to credit Kio at the above URL.